dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/base-barcode-reader-task-setting-name.md

 #  BaseBarcodeReaderTaskSettingName

-Specify a `BarcodeReaderTaskSetting` object name.
-The current object will inherit the parameter settings of the specified object.
+Represents the name of another `BarcodeReaderTaskSetting` object.
+It is used to inherit the parameters defined in its parent `BarcodeReaderTaskSetting` object.
+If a parameter has already been defined in this object, the parameter with the same name will not be inherited from the parent object.

 ## Example